Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

 \subsection{Smearing Observables}

-In order to describe expectation values in section \ref{sectionExpVal} we need to identify a dense subfactorisation algebra of the classical observables which are well-behaved.
-To do so, we restrict to a special setting: where the algebra of functions $\OO(\Phi(U))$ on the fields is a \emph{free commutative dg algebra} on a cochain complex of vector spaces.
-This includes for instance examples where $\Phi(U)$ is modelled by a complex of vector spaces, or the product of a complex of vector spaces and a compact abelian variety.
-So we can write
+In order to describe expectation values in Section \ref{sectionExpVal} we need to identify a dense subprefactorization algebra of the classical observables which are generated by polynomials in the fields, as opposed to their (distributional) dual spaces.
+To do so, we restrict to the setting where $(\Phi, \LL)$ is linear, so the algebra of functions $\OO(\Phi(U))$ on the fields is a free commutative dg algebra, and